q3k/crowbar/README.md

 Security & Confidentiality
 --------------------------

 Crowbar **DOES NOT PROVIDE ANY DATA CONFIDENTIALITY**.
 While the user authentication mechanism protects from replay attacks to establish connectivity, it will not prevent someone from MITMing the later connection transfer itself, or fror MITMing whole sessions.
-So, yeah, make sure to tunnel an SSH or OpenVPN over the tunnel, and firewall off most outgoing connections on your proxy server (ie. only allow access to an already publically-available SSH server)
+So, yeah, make sure to **use it only tunnel an SSH or OpenVPN server**, and **firewall off most outgoing connections on your proxy server** (ie. only allow access to an already publically-available SSH server)

 The authentication code and crypto have not been reviewed by cryptographers.
 I am not a cryptographer.
 You should consider this when deploying Crowbar.